Welcome to today's edition of the Rush 24-7 podcast.

 I am not suggesting that it's okay what this guy said.

-I uh but I the idea uh that it a line has been crossed here is not right.
+But the idea that a line has been crossed here is not right.

-I'm just saying the double standard here uh is what allows for this kind of arrogant condescension toward this guy Spencer and praise and laughter for the people who have uh who have made fun of Catherine Harris and Condoleez Rice, and of course, in Connellisa Rice's case, it wasn't even race, or not even race uh uh formed a firewall.
+I'm just saying the double standard here is what allows for this kind of arrogant condescension toward this guy, Spencer, and praise and laughter for the people who have made fun of Catherine Harris and Condoleezza Rice.

-Past I mean, and and Saturday Night Live routinely did uh little bits on what they consider to be the unattractive appearance of hell of uh Chelsea Clinton.
+I mean, and Saturday Night Live routinely did little bits on what they considered to be the unattractive appearance of Chelsea Clinton.

-Now, in addition to the New York Times having their obasm uh for Barack Obama seems uh was it ran today.
+Now, in addition to the New York Times having their Obasm for Barack Obama, was that ran today?

-Oh, and by the way, the Financial Times uh has a story on Obama.
+Oh, and by the way, the Financial Times has a story on Obama.

 And they quote me, and I think I haven't seen it.